hartwigmedical/serve/algo/README.md

         - The countries where the study is active
         - The name of the therapy given in the trial
 - Cancer type (annotated with DOID) for which the treatment is considered on-label.
-- Blacklist cancer types (annotated with DOID) that should be children of the main cancer type and are used for blacklisting specific types of the main cancer type.
+- Excluded cancer subtypes (annotated with DOID) that should be children of the main cancer type and are used for filtering specific types of the main cancer type.
 - Tier / Evidence level of the treatment
 - Direction (Responsive for the treatment, resistant to the treatment, decreased response to the treatment or whether mutation implies no